dotnet/msbuild/documentation/specs/static-graph.md

 Here are the rules for the common protocols:

-$Build \to GetTargetFrameworks, \langle default \rangle, GetNativeManifest, GetCopyToOutputDirectoryItems$
+`Build -> GetTargetFrameworks, <default>, GetNativeManifest, GetCopyToOutputDirectoryItems`

-The default target (represented in this spec's pseudo protocol representation as $\langle default \rangle$) is resolved for each project.
+The default target (represented in this spec's pseudo protocol representation as `<default>`) is resolved for each project.

-$Clean \to GetTargetFrameworks, Clean$
+`Clean -> GetTargetFrameworks, Clean`

-$Rebuild \to \$Clean, \$Build$
+`Rebuild -> Clean, Build`

-$Rebuild$ maps to two referenced protocols. $\$Clean$ and $\$Build$ get substituted with the contents of the $Clean$ and $Build$ protocols.
+`Rebuild` maps to two referenced protocols. `Clean` and `Build` get substituted with the contents of the `Clean` and `Build` protocols.

 Restore is a composition of two rules:
-- $Restore \to \_IsProjectRestoreSupported, \_GenerateRestoreProjectPathWalk, \_GenerateRestoreGraphProjectEntry$
+- `Restore -> _IsProjectRestoreSupported, _GenerateRestoreProjectPathWalk, _GenerateRestoreGraphProjectEntry`

-- $\_GenerateRestoreProjectPathWalk \to \_IsProjectRestoreSupported, \_GenerateRestoreProjectPathWalk, \_GenerateRestoreGraphProjectEntry$
+- `_GenerateRestoreProjectPathWalk -> _IsProjectRestoreSupported, _GenerateRestoreProjectPathWalk, _GenerateRestoreGraphProjectEntry`

 **Open Issue:** Restore is a bit complicated, and we may need new concepts to represent it.
-The root project calls the recursive $\_GenerateRestoreProjectPathWalk$ on itself to collect the referenced projects closure, and then after the recursion call returns (after having walked the graph), it calls the other targets on each returned referenced project in a non-recursive manner.
+The root project calls the recursive `_GenerateRestoreProjectPathWalk` on itself to collect the referenced projects closure, and then after the recursion call returns (after having walked the graph), it calls the other targets on each returned referenced project in a non-recursive manner.
 So the above protocol is not a truthful representation of what happens, but it correctly captures all targets called on each node in the graph.

 **Open Issue:** How do we differentiate between targets called on the outer build project and targets called on the inner build projects?